Festus Walters: The Peters family

 land the first Methodist church in the county was erected.
 The old homestead remained in the Stevenson family for many years.
 A grandson of Daniel was the landsman when Festus Walters was sitting on the Ohio bench.
 There were several brothers and sisters of the Stevenson family, Daniel, Jesse, Mordecai, Edward, Mrs. Peters — who was Judge Walters' grandmother — and Mrs. Hampson were those most remembered; most of them were born in Maryland and came to Ohio with their father as early as 1803.

-Daniel Stevenson, the pioneer and father of this large family, was a very prominent man of the Republic's early days and much respected for his sterling character.
+Daniel Stevenson, the pioneer and father of this family, was a prominent man of the Republic's early days and respected for his sterling character.
 He was a Methodist and donated land for the first church in the county built with hewn logs.
 He entertained the evangelist Bishop Asbury during his visits to Fairfield County, and it was on his land where Asbury conducted the first camp meeting held in the county.

 Mr. Peters and wife arrived in the Ohio valley in 1812 and settled two miles north of West Rushville, on Rush Creek, at the mouth of Snake run.
 The Peters remained on Rush Creek for about five years before they purchased land south of Royalton, later owned by Benjamin Haas, cut a farm and endured pioneer life.
 Here they spent their lives as farmers and rearing a large family of children.
 Mr. Peters was a man of sterling character and possessed good business sense.

-Peters was prominent and beloved in his neighborhood, and exerted an influence in the community with a success in rearing a large family to honorable and useful lives.
-His sons were Henry, Nathan, Robinson J., Ebenezer, Wesley, Gideon, Stevenson, Lewis, and Andrew, most of whom lived to old age and all fine business men.
+Peters was beloved in his neighborhood, and exerted an influence in the community with a success in rearing a large family to honorable and useful lives.
+His sons were Henry, Nathan, Robinson J., Ebenezer, Wesley, Gideon, Stevenson, Lewis, and Andrew, most of whom lived to old age and all business men.
 Nine brothers, successful in business, most of them of a commanding presence.
 As a commentator stated three generations later, "Take this family, the Stevenson family, the Beery family, where can you find such large families of stalwart, robust long-lived men?
 Where can we find such men, even in small families?
 Are we degenerating?"